-During 2016, 2015 and 2014, the Company had no current tax expense (benefit) as a result of current losses incurred or utilization of net operating loss carryforwards coupled with a change in the deferred tax valuation allowance which was equal to the change in deferred tax assets and liabilities.
+During 2017, 2016 and 2015, the Company had no current tax expense as a result of current losses incurred or utilization of net operating loss carryforwards coupled with a change in the deferred tax valuation allowance which was equal to the change in deferred tax assets and liabilities.

-The actual income tax expense (benefit) differs from the amounts computed by applying the U.S. federal income tax rate of 34% to income before income tax expense (benefit) as a result of the following:
+The actual income tax expense differs from the amounts computed by applying the U.S. federal income tax rate of 34% to income before income tax expense as a result of the following: